MEDIGO/go-zendesk/README.md

 ### Testing

 The project contains integration tests that uses the Zendesk API.
-To execute them you must provide the following values in a `.env` file:
+To execute them the following environment variables must be available:

 ```
 ZENDESK_DOMAIN=<your-zendesk-domain>